clojure/tools.reader/README.md

 There are three public namespaces:
 * `clojure.tools.reader.reader-types`, offers protocols, implementations and conveniente constructors for some reader types.
-* `clojure.tools.reader.edn` offers a feature-complete EDN reader
+* `clojure.tools.reader.edn` offers a feature-complete EDN reader, whose api matches clojure.edn's one
-* `clojure.tools.reader` offers a feature-complete clojure reader
+* `clojure.tools.reader` offers a feature-complete clojure reader, whose api matches clojure.core's one

 Refer to docstrings in each namespace for more documentation.

 Releases and Dependency Information
 ========================================

-Latest stable release: 0.6.4
+Latest stable release: 0.6.2

 * [All Released Versions](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.clojure%22%20AND%20a%3A%22tools.reader%22)